 Brushing saves time, money, and is an excellent opportunity to bond with your dog.
 Brushing also extends the time between professional grooming appointments, loosens and lifts dirt, and keeps skin healthy.
 Brushing removes the dead coat before it can fall off your dog, (which increases cleaning costs) or cause mats, (which can increase professional grooming costs).
 Clean Your Pooch at Home

 , you learn how to brush, wash and care for your dog's skin and coat, eyes, ears, teeth and if you're brave, his anal sacs and nails too.
 Remember, though, home dog care supplements, but does not replace, visits to the veterinarian or the professional groomer.
 Be Smart About Products

 Use only canine products and make sure you rinse thoroughly, because product left on the skin can cause painful and costly skin infections.
 Although they're fun to use, you don't need fancy spa products.
 Save money by purchasing one quality hypoallergenic shampoo and one conditioner.
 Ask for a Shorter Haircut

 When your dog gets a haircut, ask your groomer to cut the coat a "step" (or slightly) shorter.
 The shorter haircut can stretch the time between professional appointments, but make sure the cut isn't too short since exposed skin is prone to sunburn.
 And because you'll extend the time between appointments, brushing becomes critical—the coat on some dogs can mat up overnight.
+Dog-Proof Your House.

 Spending a few minutes a day clearing your counters, closing drawers and doors, and putting away medicine, cleaners, food, and small objects will safeguard your dog.
 It's easier to clean up than to pay a huge a vet bill or replace chewed or swallowed items.